cognitedata/jetfire-doc/guides/getting-started.md

 Clicking the transform menu item brings you to a list of transformations.
 Since this is your first time, the list is empty.
 Click the new transform button to create a new transformation.

 ## Recipe editor
 After creating a transformation, you'll see the recipe editor.
+Every change you do in this view is auto-saved.

 ![transform_editor](02_transform_editor.png)

 Your goal is to make a query that matches the target schema, so that you can transform to that target.
 When that's done, head over at the 'Transform' section to configure the recipe, as choosing destination.
-The transform button is only enable if the recipe and the configuration is valid.
+The transform button is only enabled if the recipe and the configuration are valid.
 Clicking it will trigger a job executing the given tranformation.
-You will also see metrics tied to the job in the same view.
-Note it can take a while before the metrics are shown.
+You will also see metrics tied to the job in the same view. **Note** it can take a while before the metrics are shown.

 ## Further reading
 * [Jetfire SQL Functions](../concepts/jetfire-sql-functions.md)